 First thing I did when I hopped over to their website was listening to Rude and Skøtt’s work as a duo, and it wasn’t much of a surprise that I liked those albums as well.
 What surprised me a little more is how much I loved the last Causa Sui album “Szabodelico”.
 Totally different direction, Psych Rock with a heavy dose of Krautrock, but oh so good… definitely the next album on my shopping list if I can get my hands on some vinyl… Go over there as soon as you’re done reading this.
 You won’t regret it.

 It sort of all came together when I went back to listen to “The Virtue Of Temperance” again.
-As much as this is a Jazz album – the slight Psych Rock feel is part of the mix that clearly contributes to letting this album stand out, even if it’s sort of an underlying, probably not even intentional aspect.
+As much as this is a Jazz album – the slight Psych Rock feel is part of the mix that clearly contributes to letting this album stand out, even if it’s sort of an underlying, maybe not even intentional aspect.
 What this album truly showcases is how much magic a great drummer and an equally gifted guitarist/bassist can create.
 The effortless virtuosity of Jakob Skøtt’s drumming and the warm and elegant precision Martin Rude displays on bass are simply exceptional.

 But that’s something that already became evident on their albums as a duo.
 What makes this one special is the addition of Tamar Osborn on saxophone and flute.
 As it seems the guys came up with their part of the album over in Denmark and kept sending the work over to the UK to let Osborn apply her magic.
 If you didn’t know you’d never suspect such a process – this is a very tight unit and I would assume that they had done work together in one room prior to recording the album, there’s just no other way to explain this.